darkchylde/decentralized-identifiers/did-core.md

     for e.g. did:sov:12345678#keys-1 , here keys-1 is the fragment, it is similar to URI fragment syntax for e.g. wikipedia.com/india#capital

 * **DID method**

+    Definition of how DID scheme must be implemented to work with a specific verifiable data registry.
+    A DID method is defined by DID method specification, which must specify the precise operations by which DIDs are created, resolved and deactivated and DID documents are written and updated.

+* **DID path**

+    The portion of DID URL that begins with and includes the forward slash (\) character ends with either a question mark (?) or a fragment hash sign (#) character (or the end of the DID URL).
+    It is similar to URI path. for e.g. https://wikipedia.org/documents/india/kerala.html , here /documents/india/kerala.html is the path

+* **DID query**

+    The portion of DID URL that follows and includes the first question mark character (?).
+It is similar to URI query. for e.g. www.google.com?search=india where query is ?search=india

+* **DID resolution**

+    The function that takes as its input a **DID** and set of input metadata and **returns a DID document**in a **conforming representation**plus additional metadata.
+    This function relies on **READ** operation of the applicable DID method.

+* **DID resolver**

+    Software/hardware that performs DID resolution i.e. taking DID as input and produces conforming DID document as output

+* **DID scheme**

+    Syntax of DID.
+    Generic DID scheme begins with prefix **did:**
+    Each DID method specification must define a specific DID scheme that works with that specific DID method.
+    In a specific DID method scheme, the DID method name must follow the first colon and terminate with the second colon for e.g. did:sov:, did:jlinc:, did:igrant:

+* **DID subject**